 Sentry sneaks into Camelot

 Though the chances of winning Camelot’s National Lottery might not be very good, the odds that your online account could get hacked might be lower than you think.
 Just before Christmas, a London-based hacker was in court for illegally accessing National Lottery user accounts which he managed to do using the automated hacking tool, Sentry MBA, purchased from a dark web vendor.

-While Camelot has gambled on an updated security system to prevent similar issues arising in the future, the real issue is the easy availability of tools like Sentry MBA.
-With them, virtually any wannabe cybercriminal can attempt a brute force attack on any website.
+While Camelot has gambled on an updated security system to prevent similar issues from arising in the future, the real issue is the easy availability of tools like Sentry MBA.
+With them, virtually any wannabe cybercriminal can attempt a brute-force attack on any website.
 These sophisticated tools are able to understand the unique characteristics of the site they attack, they have databases of stolen and frequently used usernames and passwords to guess the right combination and they use proxies to evade website defences.
 With tools like these around, everyone should be making their websites more secure.

 Long wait for Internet Explorer patch